What is LNG?

 LNG increases markets for natural gas

-LNG is shipped in special ocean-going ships (tankers) between export terminals, where natural gas is liquefied, and import terminals, where LNG is returned to its gaseous state or regasified.
-From an import terminal, regasified LNG is transported by natural gas pipelines to gas-fired power plants, industrial facilities, and residential and commercial customers.
+At import terminals, LNG is offloaded from ships and may be stored in cryogenic storage tanks before it is returned to its gaseous state or regasified.
+After regasification, the natural gas is transported by natural gas pipelines to natural gas-fired power plants, industrial facilities, and residential and commercial customers.